 While the board covers many aspects I think are essential to planning a year of intention and balance, the great news is if a certain prompt doesn’t resonate with you or you feel like I missed a category you can easily add in what YOU want.

 As entrepreneurs many of us tend to be dreamers, having all the ideas, and finding inspiration around every corner, which is great, until we feel like we lost in the sea of ideas with no clear path of action.
-This board is your lifeboat; your place to center yourself in action and what you want out of 2019.
+This board is your lifeboat; your place to center yourself in action and what you want out of the next year.

-Plan Your Year With Trello doesn’t stop at planning prompts and goal setting
+Manage Your Business With Trello doesn’t stop at planning prompts and goal setting

-While the Planning Board is central to the yearly planning process, that’s just the beginning.
+While the Yearly Strategic Planning Board is central to the yearly planning process, that’s just the beginning.
 You have to put that plan into action.

 I’ve also included how I break my yearly plan into a 90-day action plan plus the Trello template for that.
-This board is where the action takes place for the next 90 days in my business, and I’ll show you how the planning board helps guide that 90-day plan.
+The 90-Day board is where the action takes place for the next 90 days in my business, and I’ll show you how the planning board helps guide that 90-day plan.

 These additional boards are used to support your yearly goals and help keep your business on track for the goals and strategies you set as part of the yearly planning process.